hallpaz/udl/talk_oct_24.md

 ----

-# Let's fit an MLP to it!
+# Let's fit a MLP to it!

 ![bg right height:400px](img/masp.gif)